cpoff/hugo3/content/about/index.md

 - Curt Poff

 ---
 I am Curt Poff.
 I’ve worked as a web producer/project manager for the past 15 years at Macworld, Walmart.com, and Nike (as a contractor).
 I also went through the Javascript Immersion program at now-defunct Portland Code School.

-Here's where you can find my [homepage](https://curtpoff.com/) and [resume](https://curtpoff.com/resume.html)
+Here's where you can find my [homepage ](https://curtpoff.com "Curt Poff homepage")and [resume](https://curtpoff.com/resume.html "Curt Poff resume").

 I’m married to the lovely [Go Fit Girl!](http://gofitgirl.com) We recently relocated to Tucson after stays in Portland and  the Bay Area.
 Good to be back in the sun.